demisto/content-docs/docs/integrations/custom-integration-duplication.md

 cd content
 ```

-If you already have a local copy, ensure it is up to date:
+If you already have a local copy, ensure it is up to date before proceeding:

 ```bash
 git checkout master